Messer: Strong financial results in a volatile market environment

 Shaping a sustainable future

 As a family-owned company, targeted and continuous investments are at the heart of Messer long-term approach.
 In 2021, Messer investments increased by about 12 percent* to 520 million euros*.
-Located in all Messer regions, these projects essentially focus on ensuring local and reliable product supply to support its customers’ development as well as seizing opportunities for profitable growth in relevant markets.
+Located in all Messer regions, these projects essentially focus on ensuring a local and reliable product supply to support its customers’ development as well as seizing opportunities for profitable growth in relevant markets.
 They include, among other things, initiatives to modernize or expand existing production facilities as well as build new units for air gases, CO2 recovery and hydrogen.

 Messer considers itself to be economically well positioned and looks ahead with confidence to the new financial year 2022.